aandriat/MIT-FCCee/README.md

-In analysis there are four files: rootlogon.C specifies the location of the delphes installation - change this once when starting to use the programs hist_process.C takes the delphes samples in the output folder, subjects them to various cuts and calcualtions, and outputs histograms of the leading di-particle reconstructed mass and recoil mass hist_functions.C is a helper file to histprocess, cointaing the cuts and calculations hist_draw.C takes the root file with the histograms that is outputed by histprocess and draws histograms of the reconstructed di-particle mass and missing mass.
+In analysis there are four files: rootlogon.C specifies the location of the delphes installation - change this once when starting to use the programs hist_process.C takes the delphes samples in the output folder, subjects them to various cuts and calcualtions, and outputs histograms of the leading di-particle reconstructed mass and recoil mass. hist_functions.C is a helper file to histprocess, cointaing the cuts and calculations hist_draw.C takes the root file with the histograms that is outputed by histprocess and draws histograms of the reconstructed di-particle mass and missing mass.